Grey Hat SEO

 The SEO Spectrum

 To understand grey hat SEO's position, consider the broader spectrum of SEO approaches.
 White hat SEO represents fully ethical, long-term strategies that strictly adhere to search engine guidelines, prioritizing user experience and sustainable growth.
-These tactics include creating high-quality content, earning organic backlinks, and optimizing technical SEO.
+These tactics include creating high-quality content, earning organic backlinks, optimizing technical SEO, and adapting to emerging trends like voice search optimization.

 Grey hat SEO combines elements from both approaches.
 It utilizes tactics that may yield quicker results than white hat methods while avoiding the most egregious black hat violations.